-TRUTH 47: AAFCO FEEDING TRIALS DO NOT PROVE WHAT YOU NEED TO KNOW
+TRUTH 47: AAFCO FEEDING TRIALS DO NOT PROVE THE BEST PET FOOD

 For one, they are short-term, denying that nutrition can have an effect beyond the few weeks used in a feeding trial.
 Undetected nutrient imbalance in youth has been shown to affect susceptibility to many chronic degenerative diseases which appear later in life (far beyond the scope of the few weeks of a feeding trial).
 Even the health of future generations can be affected by diet through transference of nutritionally-induced genetic weakness and epigenetics.